 With the popularity of memory foam means that there are more options, which includes memory foam with cooling properties.
 We’ve put together an in-depth mattress review to help you find the best mattress for hot sleepers so that you can enjoy the benefits of memory foam without worrying about overheating.

-- The Amerisleep AS3 is our recommended cooling memory foam mattress because it is made with plant-based memory foam and contains a Celliant® cover to regulate your body temperature.
+- The Amerisleep AS3 is our recommended cooling memory foam mattress because it is made with plant-based memory foam and contains a soft, breathable cover to keep air flowing throughout the mattress.

 - The Zoma Mattress is equipped with gel-infused memory foams and a breathable support layer to boost airflow through the mattress and prevent hot nights.